Get away and unplug. You’ll come back stronger than ever. – MICHAEL HYATT

 I have an evening routine.
 It includes:

 Weekly Rest.
-We are also intentional about our weekend activities and endeavor to be intentional to change-up the rhythm, incorporate activities that refresh and provide balance to our weekly schedule.
-We generally do not sleep in, but may take some extra time for an afternoon lie-down.
+We are also intentional about our weekend activities and endeavor to be intentional to change up the rhythm and incorporate activities that refresh and provide balance to our weekly schedule.
+We generally do not sleep in but may take some extra time for an afternoon lie-down.
 Sundays are for church with the evening reserved to ease into and prepare for the week.

 Seasonal.
 Even with the above rest periods, seasonal breaks are needed.
 Give serious thought to what truly brings rest and rejuvenation to you and your family.
-Starting ahead allows for a realistic look at the budget, to save, and avoid the after vacation stress of debt.
+Starting ahead allows for a realistic look at the budget, saving, and avoiding the after-vacation stress of debt.

-We generally avoid peak time travel for long trips.
-We prefer to indulge in near-by day or long weekend trips.
+We generally avoid peak-time travel for long trips.
+We prefer to indulge in a nearby day or long weekend trips.
 For instance to celebrate July 4 one year we:

 It was an amazing, refreshing, restful day in Wichita, KS